kathleenfrench/pls/docs/index.markdown

 ### Configs

-When you run `pls` for the first time, you will be propmted to set config values `pls` requires to be of much use to you.
+When you run `pls` for the first time, you will be prompted to set config values `pls` requires to be of much use to you.

 If at any point you want to update your configuration values, simply run: `pls update configs`.